 - What is the type of family system you selected?
 Describe this family system (and be very specific about how broadly or narrowly you define this family system), and discuss particular dynamics or issues that may be unique or interesting for family members. - What research has been conducted to date on your family system?
 What do we know from the literature about these families?
 (Use the PsycINFO database through UK library online to find empirical, peer-reviewed articles on your topic).
 You MUST use PsycINFO to find empirical, peer-reviewed original research journal articles from the last 10 years on your topic.
-(For your project, you may include meta-analyses, dissertations, literature reviews,

-- and sources like chapters that are not peer-reviewed or are older than 10 years if you wish, but ONLY in addition to at LEAST 3 empirical original journal articles from the last 10 years). - What factors contribute to well-being, health, and psychological adjustment among members in your family system?
+(For your project, you may include meta-analyses, dissertations, literature reviews, and sources like chapters that are not peer-reviewed or are older than 10 years if you wish, but ONLY in addition to at LEAST 3 empirical original journal articles from the last 10 years.
+Similarly, you may also use readings from the syllabus but ONLY in addition to those 3). - What theories are (or could be) important to understanding or studying your family system? - What factors contribute to well-being, health, and psychological adjustment among members in your family system?
 What promotes positive outcomes?
 Are there unique factors (including risk factors) to consider in these families? - What future research could be helpful on your family system?
 What gaps in the literature remain that you think should be addressed? (and why?) - What public policy or legal issues surround your topic, or are relevant for your family system?
 Are current or historical cultural contexts important to consider? (and why?)
 Are there important social implications from the research on these families?
 (Describe.)